Skip to content

 Metabolomics Measuring small-molecule metabolites in biological samples.
 LEAF is built specifically for this use case.

 MINT The Morscher Lab's internal data platform.
-LEAF runs as a plugin under MINT in the hosted lab version.
+LEAF's MINT plugin deployment path is under development and is not yet available for general use.
 (Acronym originally stood for the lab database; rebranded 2026.)

 MS1 First-stage mass spectrometry — measures the parent ion's m/z.
 LEAF works primarily with MS1 data.